agr505/MovieRevenuePredictionMachineLearningProject/README.md

 ##### Feature importances of encoded movie data
+After data encoding, we have 10,000+ columns/features.
+We used XGBRegressor to find the relative correlation of these features (feature importances) when compared to the Revenue.
-######  2000 features sorted by feature importance scores of XGBRegressor
+We have shown the the plots of the feature importances for the various features sorted by feature importance scores of XGBRegressor.
+Below we show the first 2000, of the sorted set of features.
 <p align="left">
   <img src="PrithviCodes/plots/xgb_2000.png" >
 </p>

 ###### 150 to 200 features feature importance scores of XGBRegressor

-To determine threshold for cutoff for feature selection
+To determine threshold for cutoff for feature selection: we've plotted close the low feature importance features (150 to 200), As shown below, the feature importance scores are lowest near the 160'th sorted feature.
+This was used to set the threshold as 0.00020 for the feature importance scores, and therefore 156 features were obtained whose feature contribution was above that.

 <p align="left">
   <img src="PrithviCodes/plots/xgb_150_200.png" >
 </p>

+To further illustrate the consequence of this, we've shown below the plot for the top 25 features and their feature importance scores.
+These are the factors, who's presence in the movie correlates to a high box office revenue.

 ##### Top 25 Revenue predictors